Erik Bulatov: Education

-Bulatov studied painting at the Surikov Art Institute in Moscow, graduating in 1958.
+Bulatov was born in Sverdlovsk to Vladimir Borisovich Bulatov (1901-1944) and Raisa Pavlovna Shvarts (1907–1986), a stenographer.
+He studied painting at the Surikov Art Institute in Moscow, graduating in 1958.
 He began working as a children’s book illustrator with friend and collaborator, Oleg Vassiliev for which he won numerous awards.
 Both artists were immensely influenced by Robert Falk and Vladimir Favorsky two artists of the early-twentieth century Russian avant-garde.

 Sretensky Boulevard Group

 In the 1960s Bulatov formed the Sretensky Boulevard Group with Ilya Kabakov, Edik Steinberg, Oleg Vassiliev, Vladimir Yankilevsky, and Viktor Pivovarov.
-Named by a Czech historian for the block on which they lived, the group often met at Kabakov's to discuss and show their work as they were not permitted to do so in "official" settings.
+Named so by the Czech art critic and historian Jindřich Chalupecký for the block on which they lived, the group often met at Kabakov's to discuss and show their work as they were not permitted to do so in "official" settings.
 This group was more of an association of like-minded artists rather than a school with similar stylistic tendencies.

 Through the Sretensky Boulevard Group, Bulatov became a prominent member of the loosely affiliated Moscow Conceptualists.
 This group, related ideologically rather than stylistically, has defined the "Moscow School" of contemporary Russian art as it is known today.

 Style

-It is thought that Bulatov works in sots art style.
+It is thought that Bulatov worked in sots art style.
 "Bulatov's paintings are large, colorful, realistic images of landscapes, skies, urban settings, and people, many of which are painted over and partially obscured by wry words or phrases.
 Metaphorically rich and poetic blue skies are overlaid with Russian texts that translate: 'Glory to the U.S.S.R.' or 'Trademark'.
 Lush, green landscapes toil under the labels 'Not To Be Leaned On' or 'Caution.'
-But Bulatov in one of his recent interview indicates that he has nothing to do with Sots Art.
+But Bulatov in one of his later interviews indicated that he had nothing to do with Sots Art.
 Sots Art according Bulatov is an irony.
 And irony is absent in his work.

 Bulatov's subject matter is broad.
-Equally broad is his perception of the government's role in the classification and control of everything.
-Bulatov symbolizes the government through his use of language as a system of order and control, the foundation of written law and constraint which he then plasters on every tree and rock.
+Equally broad was his perception of the government's role in the classification and control of everything.
+Bulatov symbolized the government through his use of language as a system of order and control, the foundation of written law and constraint which he then plastered on every tree and rock.
 It is in this sense that Bulatov's paintings may take on a more universal accuracy and a more populist appeal.
 His emphasis on only the public and external aspects of life--the street, the land, the State television broadcast--reinforces the notion that one's thoughts and feelings are (still) one's own. the psychological and emotional are beyond the confines of words, language and law."

 Career

-Erik Bulatov is currently represented by ARNDT Berlin, SKOPIA Geneva and pop/off/art gallery Moscow - Berlin.
+Erik Bulatov was later in life represented by ARNDT Berlin, SKOPIA Geneva and pop/off/art gallery Moscow – Berlin.

+Death

+Bulatov died in Paris on 9 November 2025, at the age of 92.

+Personal Life

+Erik Bulatov was married three times.